 Standard procedure for popular hike trailheads at Grand Teton is that parking lots fill up by about 9:30am.
 Add the fun extra layer of COVID into the equation – where there is no overflow parking because they’re limiting people on trails – and you need to get there even earlier.
-So, for day 2 of our trip, we arrived to our trailhead at about 7:30am to ensure we’d have decent parking and this is what our day looked like:

 - Hike up to Inspiration Point.
 You can choose to go to either Inspiration Point or Hidden Falls, because the trail forks out here.
 There’s definitely opportunity to do both, we just kept on going from Inspiration Point and ended up being too tired to circle back up to Hidden Falls.